cepgen/website/event-modifiers.md

 for instance in the scope of a beam particles remnants (dissociative proton states, for instance) hadronisation/fragmentation or unstable particles decays.

 Several interfaces to external algorithms are therefore provided in the `CepGenAddOns` library, and easily steerable through the `eventSequence` sequential block (in [Python](/cards-python.md) cards) or `HADR` variable (in [LPAIR-like](/cards-lpair.md) cards).
-All modules are derived from a common {cpp:class}`cepgen::hadr::Hadroniser` class itself derived from a {cpp:class}`cepgen::EventModifier` object, both described below:
+All modules are derived from a common {cepgen}`cepgen::hadr::Hadroniser` class itself derived from a {cepgen}`cepgen::EventModifier` object, both described below:

 ```{doxygenclass} cepgen::EventModifier
 :outline: